Listen to Pendulum's riff-heavy new single 'Come Alive'

 Further information on a potential new Pendulum album, which would follow 2010’s ‘Immersion’, has not yet been announced.

 Speaking to NME last September, the band suggested that they could be set to release an EP or “an onslaught of tracks” in the near future.
-“It’s pretty open right now, which is one of the benefits of the pandemic,” frontman Rob Swire added.
+“It’s pretty open right now, which is one of the benefits of the pandemic,” said frontman Rob Swire.

 The group are scheduled to bring their Pendulum: Trinity show to The Drumsheds in London on August 13, before taking to the stage at Creamfields on the Bank Holiday Weekend.